Snail darter: Geographic distribution

-The original range of the snail darter was thought to be strictly in the lower portion of the Little Tennessee River with a few individuals dispersing into the headwaters of the Watts Bar Reservoir below Fort Loudon Dam.
+The original range of the snail darter was thought to be strictly in the lower portion of the Little Tennessee River with a few individuals dispersing into the headwaters of Watts Bar Lake below Fort Loudon Dam.
 Prior to the completion of the Tellico Dam in 1979, TVA biologists made several efforts to relocate the remaining individuals of the species into other river systems.
 In 1975 the species was successfully transplanted to the Hiwassee River, where the population has risen to about 2,500 individuals.
 Another transplant attempt was made to the Nolichucky River in 1975, but was later stopped by the discovery of another federally protected species, the sharphead darter (Etheostoma acuticeps).
 Other unsuccessful transplant locations included lower parts of the Holston River, French Broad River, and middle Elk River.
 With the completion of the Tellico Dam, the snail darter was extirpated from the Little Tennessee River.
 In 1980, additional populations of snail darters were discovered in South Chickamauga Creek in Chattanooga, the lower portion of Big Sewee Creek in Meigs County, the lower Sequatchie River in Marion County, Little River in Blount County, and the lower portion of Paint Rock River in Madison County, Alabama.
 These discoveries indicated the snail darter's possible range as being from the lower reaches of major tributaries of the Tennessee River from the northward bend in Alabama upstream; the snail darter was reclassified from endangered to threatened in July 1984.

+Additional populations were identified prior to the species' 2022 delisting, including in the Flint River, although the snail darter has not been found there since 2012, in the Elk River and in Bear Creek, all tributaries of the Tennessee River.
+TVA surveys have located the snail darter in Chickamauga Lake, Nickajack Lake, Guntersville Lake, Wheeler Lake, the Pickwick Reservoir and part of the Fort Loudoun Lake, as well as a finding of juveniles in Watts Barr Reservoir.
+Reproduction is believed to be occurring in Chickamauga Lake, Nickajack Lake and Wheeler Lake.